-His observations on the major differences between cultures were published in a database that numerous fields still consult to this day.
+His observations on the major differences between cultures were published in a database that numerous industries still consult to this day.
 As you can imagine, this includes the international business (specifically marketing) and communication industries.

-While it was originally developed with the intention of studying employee values, Hofstede has since expanded the study’s reach to be more inclusive.
+While it was originally developed with the intention of studying employee values, Hofstede expanded the study’s reach to be more inclusive.
 The theory now includes the study and analysis of six specific dimensions related to human values:

+That said, there are exceptions and it’s important to do independent research and make note of your findings.
 For example, a 2015 Google study found that only 1 in 5 Hispanic searchers will look for a Spanish site after landing on an English one.

 In addition, if your business is located in a culturally diverse location, it may be worthwhile to advertise in common languages present in the area.
 Use a search query report to find out which language(s) people are using to find your business.

 Customers in Europe, the Middle East, and Africa (EMEA) don’t like ads written by non-native speakers which are then translated by a machine.
 People from France prefer searching in French when browsing or purchasing products online.
-Capitalizing the first letter of a word increases your chances of the ad standing out in Germany.
+Capitalizing the first letter of a word increases your ad’s chances of standing out in Germany.

-Anytime you want to conduct a language experiment on your advertising campaign, separate it from other campaigns so the results don’t skew your existing efforts.
+When you want to conduct a language experiment on your advertising campaign, separate it from other campaigns so the results don’t skew your existing efforts.
 Don’t use the same budget, as your results will vary across cultures.

-In Spanish alone, there are six words for “bus” depending on which Spanish-speaking country you’re looking at.
-This is important to factor in when choosing keywords to incorporate into your campaign.
+If you decide to incorporate another language into your advertising, don’t forget about distinct dialects.
+In Spanish alone, there are six words for “bus” depending on which Spanish-speaking country you’re in.
+This is an important consideration when choosing keywords to use in your campaign.
 Enlisting the help of Google Translate or a native speaker could ease this process.